Online Marketing Blog

 Section VIII: Decisioning Ability.

 Great leaders possess the ability to consistently make good decisions.
 They thrive on making the tough call and are willing to be accountable for their actions.
 Great leaders also have the ability to make decisions quickly and often with incomplete data sets.
-Rarely do leaders have the luxury of being able to secure all of the information needed for a risk free decision.
+Rarely do leaders have the luxury of being able to secure all of the information needed for a risk-free decision.
 Rather they understand how to make a timely decision while managing any corresponding risks as others are still trying to connect the dots.

-Section IX: Team Builders.
+Section IX: Team Building.

 Great leaders create great teams throughout the entire value chain.
-They understand the need for talent and are effective at recruiting, deployment, development and retention of tier-one talent.
+They understand the need for talent and are effective at recruiting, deployment, development, and retention of tier-one talent.
 Great leaders also surround themselves with the best professional advisors possible and they openly seek the counsel of others in matters of importance.
+They are committed to both personal and professional growth.
+They tend to almost be addicted to increasing their knowledge base and sphere of influence.
+They are voracious learners always looking for better methods, different approaches, enhanced efficiencies, better technology, and increased velocity.
+They are not afraid of change and growth in fact they tend to relish it.

-Section X: Commitment to Growth.
+Section X: Results.

-There you have it…rate yourself from 1 - 10 in each of the above sections, tabulate your score and assess the outcome based upon the grading schedule contained above.
+There you have it…rate yourself from 1 – 10 in each of the above sections, tabulate your score and assess the outcome based upon the grading schedule contained above.
+Now that you have your grade in hand, create a plan for consistent and sustainable growth in your leadership ability, and review it regularly taking the measure of your progress or lack thereof.